-The first time I grew my own garlic, my head swam with the possibility of putting local pizzerias out of business with my own signature garlic knots, selling the rest in such large quantities that I could retire a very rich and smelly man.
-If you ever took 8th grade math, or have a Ti-82 calculator, you might be convinced to grow garlic by math alone.
-For every CLOVE of garlic, you can grow up to seven HEADS of garlic (each containing as many cloves).
-See that?
-What’s that like 49 cloves?
-How’s my math?
+The first time I grew my own garlic, my head swelled with the possibility of putting local pizzerias out of business with my own signature garlic knots, selling the rest in such large quantities that I could retire a very rich and rather odorous man.
+You see, for every clove of garlic, you can grow up to seven heads more (each containing as many cloves).
+The math is encouraging…

 Here’s what to do:

 • Drop one clove into holes in the dirt 3-4 inches deep, pick the biggest, non-bruised cloves of the bunch.
-Give them some room too, 5 inches apart from each other.
+Give them some room—around 5 inches apart.

 • Mulching can help protect them from super cold temperatures.